Classical causal models cannot faithfully explain Bell nonlocality or Kochen-Specker contextuality in arbitrary scenarios: Causal framework for Bell-Kochen-Specker contextuality nonlocality

+The second of these conditions represents the requirement that when a measurement $m$ is associated with more than one index (as can occur in KS scenarios), its marginals are independent of the index (and thus of the context).

+To clarify our notation, in a scenario with three pairs of variables, the no-disturbance conditions include three constraints of the form $\mc{P}(A_1|X_1X_2X_3)=\mc{P}(A_1|X_1)$ and three of the form $\mc{P}(A_1A_2|X_1X_2X_3)=\mc{P}(A_1A_2|X_1X_2)$.
+In the language of causal models, these no-disturbance conditions are denoted by $(\Ag \ind \Xgm \mid \Xg)$.
+The decomposition axiom (\ref{decomposition}) can then be used to derive less general no-disturbance conditions for subsets of $\Xgm$.

+In Bell scenarios, when each measurement in $\bm{X}$ is space-like separated from all others, the no-disturbance condition is called the \emph{no-signalling} condition.
+Note that in Bell scenarios no-signalling could be defined as $\mc{P}(\Ag|\Xgm)=\mc{P}(\Ag)$.
+However, although this assumption is implied by our definition when the measurement settings are chosen independently, it can be violated if the choices are correlated, as is the case in general KS scenarios.

 It is important to note that no-disturbance and no-signalling are defined as properties of phenomena, that is, they are defined operationally.
 The following definitions instead deal with properties of causal models for a phenomenon---that is, they can be understood as \emph{ontological} properties.
-Bell-locality and KS-noncontextuality can be translated to the language of causal models through the condition of factorisability as: \begin{defin}[Factorisability] A causal model for a phenomenon $\mc{P}$ is said to satisfy \emph{factorisability} iff $\forall \,\bm{A},\bm{X},$ $\mc{P}(\bm{A}|\bm{X})=\sum_{\Le} \prod_i P(\Le) P(A_i|X_i\Le)$. \end{defin} By the Fine-Abramsky-Brandenburger theorem~\cite{Fine1982, Abramsky2011}, the assumption of KS-noncontextuality is equivalent to the existence of a factorisable model for a phenomenon satisfying no-disturbance.
-Bell-locality is the special case of KS-noncontextuality in a Bell scenario. \begin{defin}[KS-noncontextuality] A causal model for a contextuality scenario is said to satisfy \emph{KS-noncontextuality} iff it is factorisable. \end{defin}
+We say that a phenomenon $\mc{P}$ \emph{satisfies} a property pertaining to causal models when there exists a causal model for $\mc{P}$ that satisfies that property, and we say that a phenomenon $\mc{P}$ \textit{violates} a property when no causal model for $\mc{P}$ satisfies that property.

+Kochen-Specker noncontextuality (KSNC)~\cite{Kochen1967} is the assumption that all measurements have a predetermined value independently of the context in which they are performed.
+Bell-locality, on the other hand, can be derived from two sets of assumptions\footnote{These need to be taken together with the assumption of Freedom of Choice: that measurement settings can be chosen via variables that are a priori uncorrelated with any other variables relevant to the experiment.}~\cite{Wiseman2017}: Locality and Predetermination (Bell's 1964 theorem) or Local Causality (Bell's 1976 theorem).
+Local Causality is a stronger notion than Locality, but weaker than the conjunction of Locality and Predetermination.

+While Bell's 1964 theorem (and the KS theorem) can be resolved with the simple rejection of Predetermination, Bell's 1976 theorem requires a more radical revision on classical notions of causality.
+The notion of causality built into Local Causality amounts to the classical causal framework reviewed here, with the causal graph implied by relativistic causal structure.